 Achieving the continuous innovation we see in Stand Out nations is a challenge.
-The 2017 edition of the Digital Evolution Index identifies a growth paradox where many of the most digitally evolved countries struggle to maintain a fast pace of growth and instead reach a digital plateau.
+The 2017 edition of the Digital Evolution Index identifies a growth paradox where many of the most digitally evolved locations struggle to maintain a fast pace of growth and instead reach a digital plateau.
 These nations fall into the Stall Out category.

 The DEI 17 demonstrates clearly the strength of Nordic innovation in the early phases of digitalization.
 Four Nordic nations feature in the top five by DEI score: Norway, Denmark, Sweden and Finland.
-Indeed these countries have an impressive history of producing global brands and innovative start-ups, despite their relatively small populations.
+Indeed these locations have an impressive history of producing global brands and innovative start-ups, despite their relatively small populations.

 However, past digitalization is not translating into future momentum.
 While Nordic governments were early investors in digitalization, they suffer from a combination of demand saturation and clogged innovation engines.

 Denmark, for instance, was a leader of early digital transformation in the workplace.
 But the nation has since struggled to maintain this momentum when it comes to the development of products and services for the digital consumer.

 “We have always been proud of being very IT-ready in Denmark, but we’ve never actually been very good at converting that IT-readiness into a competitive advantage for Danish businesses,” says Janus Sandsgaard, Head of Digital Policy at the Confederation of Danish Enterprise1.
 “It’s essential that business executives and directors put digitalization goggles on from the very beginning, when a business strategy is being drawn up.”